section-engineering-education/engineering-education/content/articles/getting-started-with-hookstate/index.md

 In the above code, we do the following:
 - First, we import the `useState` custom hook from our `states` folder.
 - `const state = taskState.getTasks;` is the variable to access our state.
-- Inside the JSX, we return a `<ul>` element with lists of available tasks by looping over them.
+- Inside the JSX, we return an `<ul>` element with lists of available tasks by looping over them.

 ### The `App.js` component
 Our main `App.js` file is quite minimal.
 All we need to add is the `ToDoList` component, `AddTodo` component, and `useTaskState`.